Emirates NBD is preparing to submit a bid for Sberbank’s wholly-owned Turkish unit in March, people with knowledge of the matter said.

 Sberbank CEO Herman Gref on Feb 15 told Bloomberg that there’s no time frame for an offer for Denizbank.
 The bank received “a very good offer” for the unit after US and European sanctions on Russia made it difficult for the lender to operate in Turkey, he said on Feb 13.

 Emirates NBD and Denizbank declined to comment.

 Gulf lenders are seeking to boost their presence in Turkey with acquisitions and license applications as they face limited expansion opportunities at home.
-Qatar National Bank in 2016 bought National Bank of Greece’s Turkish unit for 2.75 billion euros ($3.4 billion), while Commercial Bank of Qatar acquired a 71 percent stake in Alternatifbank from Anadolu Group in 2013.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Qatar National Bank in 2016 bought National Bank of Greece’s Turkish unit for 2.75 billion euros ($3.4 billion), while Commercial Bank of Qatar acquired a 71 percent stake in Alternatifbank from Anadolu Group in 2013.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.